based on Reviews

 Bioavailability of oral glutathione

-• Digestive tract absorbs GSH and other nutritionally useful peptides intact on (e.g. casomorphins, proteases)
+• The digestive tract absorbs GSH and other substances.
+Nutritionally beneficial peptides intact on (e.g., casomorphins, proteases)

-• Active transport through intestinal membranes or intestinal epithelial cells demonstrated (with partial degradation to amino acids intracellularly)
+• Active transport through intestinal membranes or intestinal epithelial cells has been demonstrated (with partial degradation to amino acids intracellularly).

-• Probably also resorption as Glu-Cys dipeptide and resynthesis of the tripeptide (in the liver)
+• Probably also absorption as Glu-Cys dipeptide and resynthesis of the tripeptide (in the liver)

-• GSH supplementation improves GSH status more than corresponding amounts of the individual amino acids
+• GSH supplementation improves GSH status more than equivalent amounts of individual amino acids.

-• GSH performs functions in the intestine as well as in the organism extracellularly and in various cell compartments
+• GSH performs functions in the intestine as well as extracellularly and in various cell compartments within the organism.

-• Healthy intestinal mucosa important for absorption of di-/tripeptides
+• Healthy intestinal mucosa is important for the absorption of di-/tripeptides.

 • Short GSH half-life

-(high GSH consumption for regeneration of other redox systems, such asascorbic acid)
+(high GSH consumption for regeneration of other redox systems, such as e.g.Ascorbic acid

 Antioxidant effects